-It is very important that each horse we bring into the program is going to be happy being a part or our program.
+It is very important that each horse brought into the program is happy being a part of the program.
 Holding a job as a therapeutic riding or hippotherapy steed is not the best fit for every horse.
-See below for detailed steps to donate a horse to our facility.
+See below for detailed steps to donate a horse to Horses Help.

 1. Read Donation Process Letter

 2. Fill out Potential Horse Evaluation Form and return to Horses Help